makersacademy/bowling-challenge/README.md

 ```
 If open command does not work on your machine, just copy the full path of the SpecRunner file into your browser's address bar.

+## Things I'd like to do to extend
+- Add a user interface
+- Add some more edge case integration tests for end game scenarios.

 ## User stories

-- [x] I want to start a game of bowling

-- [x] I want to roll

-- [x] I want to have two rolls per frame
+- [x] Play two rolls per frame

-- [x] I want to end a frame when I score 10 in first roll
+- [x] End a frame when I score 10 in first roll

-- [x] I want to keep track of my score for each roll including skipped ones
+- [x] Keep track of my score for each roll including skipped ones

-- [x] I want to keep track of my score for each frame including bonuses
+- [x] Keep track of my score for each frame including bonuses

-- [x] I want to add this frame to the last frame if it was a strike
+- [x] Add this frame to the last frame if it was a strike

-- [x] I want to add the first roll to the last frame if it was a spare
+- [x] Add the first roll to the last frame if it was a spare

-- [ ] I want the game to end after 10 frames
+- [x] End game after 10 frames

-- [ ] I want the game to only continue past 10 frames when the frame is a strike
+- [x] Continue game past 10 frames when the previous frame is a strike

-- [ ] I want the game to end after 13 frames if the last four frames are strikes.
+- [x] End game after 13 frames if the last four frames are strikes.

-## The Task
+## Rule details

-Count and sum the scores of a bowling game for one player (in JavaScript).

-A bowling game consists of 10 frames in which the player tries to knock down the 10 pins.
-In every frame the player can roll one or two times.
-The actual number depends on strikes and spares.
-The score of a frame is the number of knocked down pins plus bonuses for strikes and spares.
-After every frame the 10 pins are reset.

-### Optional Extras

-In any order you like:

-* Create a nice interactive animated interface with jQuery.
-* Set up [Travis CI](https://travis-ci.org) to run your tests.
-* Add [ESLint](http://eslint.org/) to your codebase and make your code conform.

-You might even want to start with ESLint early on in your work — to help you
-learn Javascript conventions as you go along.

-## Bowling — how does it work?

 ### Strikes